Jhenaidah Cadet College: Academic system

 Cadets are enrolled in the seventh grade.
 They continue their study for six years.
 The Higher Secondary Certificate (HSC) is the final examination to pass.
-Each class generally has fifty cadets divided in two sections.
+Each class generally has nearly fifty or more cadets divided in two sections.

-The Junior School Certificate (JSC), Secondary School Certificate (SSC) and the Higher Secondary Certificate (HSC) examinations are administered under direct control of the National Board of Education of Bangladesh.
+The Secondary School Certificate (SSC) and the Higher Secondary Certificate (HSC) examinations are administered under direct control of the National Board of Education of Bangladesh.
 A calendar year is divided into three terms.
 The annual parade, physical training (PT), games and sports and cultural shows are a part of the academic system, and every cadet takes part in them.
 From 2003 all the cadet colleges were converted to the English version of the National curriculum.
 Cadets are taken on study tours every year.